 Mandatory Viewing of the NCAA Wrestling Presentation and Registration: It is mandatory that the assessor and head coach from each institution view the NCAA Wrestling Weight Management Presentation.
-This presentation will be available on the Trackwrestling website starting August 15.
+This presentation is available on the Trackwrestling website and here.
 Medical personnel are only required to view the weight management presentation and will not have to view the rules presentation.
 Head coaches are required to view both presentations.

-National Wrestling Coaches Association (NWCA)/Trackwrestling Optimal Performance Calculator (OPC) Login: Each institution's assessor login ID and password for the OPC is mailed from the NWCA office to the head athletic trainer and emailed to the assessor on record from the 2018-19 season.
-Please note that each institution's coach's login ID and password for the OPC is emailed from the NWCA office to the head coach.
+National Wrestling Coaches Association (NWCA)/Trackwrestling Optimal Performance Calculator (OPC) Login: Each institution's assessor login ID and password for the OPC is being emailed from the NWCA office to the head athletic trainer and assessor on record from the 2019-20 season.
+Assessors can expect to receive this login information the week of Aug.
+17. Please note that each institution's coach's login ID and password for the OPC is also emailed from the NWCA office to the head coach.